sequana/fastqc/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+1.6.1     * pin sequana version to 1.4.4 to force usage of new fastqc module
+            to fix falco.
+Updated config documentation.
 1.6.0     * Fixed falco output error and use singularity containers 1.5.0     * removed modules completely.
 1.4.2     * simplified pipeline (suppress setup and use existing wrapper)